ROBOTIS-GIT/emanual/_includes/en/platform/turtlebot3/autonomous_driving_noetic.md

 {% capture notice_01 %}
 **NOTE**
- - This instructions were tested on `Ubuntu 20.04` and `ROS1 Noetic Ninjemys`.
+- This Autorace package is developed on `Ubuntu 20.04` with `ROS1 Noetic Ninjemys`.
- - Noetic version has been tested with GAZEBO simulation.
+- This package has been tested under the Gazebo simulation.
- - It is assumed that the 6.simulation process is carried out in a PC environment that is successfully driven.
+- In order to successfully simulate this example, [Simulation](/docs/en/platform/turtlebot3/simulation/) section has to be completed.
 {% endcapture %}

 <div class="notice">{{ notice_01 | markdownify }}</div>